Gilbert Bécaud: Career from 1960

 In 1961, Bécaud wrote and recorded "Et Maintenant", one of the biggest selling singles in French history.
 Translated as "What Now My Love", the song became a hit by Shirley Bassey, Sonny & Cher, Elvis Presley, Judy Garland, Andy Williams, Herb Alpert and Frank Sinatra.

 In 1962, he completed his largest composition, the 2-act opera L'Opéra d'Aran, which was premiered at the Théâtre des Champs-Élysées on 25 October 1962 (Georges Prêtre conductor).
 The plot of the opera takes place on the Aran Islands, off the west coast of Ireland, although Bécaud had never been to Ireland before.

 After the opera's performances, he toured Europe and continued recording a string of pop music hits, including "Crois-moi ça durera" and "Tu le regretteras".
 He also co-wrote "Love on the Rocks" with Neil Diamond, which was featured on the soundtrack of The Jazz Singer and was an international hit.
 In addition, he co-wrote "September Morn" with Diamond.
-Other songs he co-wrote with Diamond and are found on the album "The Jazzsinger" are "Summerlove", "On the Robert E. Lee","Hey Louise" and "Songs of Life".
+Other songs he co-wrote with Diamond on the album "The Jazz Singer" were "Summerlove", "On the Robert E. Lee","Hey Louise" and "Songs of Life".

 Marlene Dietrich recorded his "Marie, Marie" and performed it in her stage shows.

 He wrote the song "Nathalie" to the text by Pierre Delanoë about a female Moscow guide in 1964.
 Bécaud visited Moscow in 1965 allegedly invited by students.
 The Czech writer Bohumil Doležal commented that the song described the guide as a KGB officer.
 A Russian blogger claimed that guides reported to KGB officers.
 The song was used to soften the image of the Soviet Union, despite Pierre Delanoë's anti-Soviet views.

 His song "Seul sur son étoile" became "It Must Be Him" (with English lyrics by Mack David), a hit in 1967 for the American singer Vikki Carr, and the following year another Bécaud song, "L'important c'est la rose" was given an English lyric (by Norman Newell) and became a hit for the British singer Vince Hill under the title "Importance of Your Love".